nilportugues/php-serializer/README.md

 ## Usage

+### Object Serialization
-For the serializer to work, all you need to do is pass in a PHP Object to the serializer, that will require of a represetation (aka Transformer).
+For the serializer to work, all you need to do is pass in a PHP Object to the serializer and a Strategy to implement its string representation.

 In the following example a `$post` object is serialized into JSON.